Comparisons/B2B vs. B2C Marketing: Key Differences

 • +Lower cost — typically 15–30% of full alternative

-• +Faster time to value — experienced professionals can start immediately
+• +Faster time to value — experienced practitioners start immediately

 Option B